frankcapodanno/AntSimpleArtifactWeb/README.md

 ## Ant tasks

 Are defined different ant tasks.
-When you import this project in Eclipse, you need to execute as command **ant resolve** to download all neccessary libraries and after you need to refresh your projekt.
+When you import this project in Eclipse, you need to execute as command **ant resolve** to download all neccessary libraries and after you need to refresh your project.

-The tasks in order to execute :
+The ant tasks in order to execute :
 * clean : remove the builds directories, reports directory, and the web application lib directory
 * init : create all the builds directories, reports directory and the web application lib directory
 * resolve : using Maven download all the dependencies